 So yes, although the pain might disappear, both the brain and the body's response to the world around it are altered, making everything feel just a bit different.

-Another negative and sometimes life-threatening issue that can occur is chemical dependency.
+Another negative and sometimes life-threatening issue that can occur is a chemical dependency.
 As the medication builds up at the base of the brain in the pituitary gland, in the adrenal glands, and elsewhere, the body receives a steady flow of chemicals and never has any time to restore itself to its natural state.

 Essentially, this means that the brain begins to believe that everything is fine and sends signals to the body that make the body think the same.
 When the brain becomes dependent upon any medicine to make it feel better, it needs to continue receiving that medicine.